ReconOS/reconos.github.io/about/history/index.md

 # History

 ReconOS has been actively developed since its inception in 2006.
-Since then it has gone through three major revisions and has been ported to several operating systems and hardware platforms.
+Since then it has gone through four major revisions and has been ported to several operating systems and hardware platforms.

 ![Major Revisions of ReconOS]({{ site.url }}/assets/images/timeline.svg)